Parham-4056/diary-estrus-prediction/readme.md

-# Estrus Prediction in Iranian Holstein Dairy Herds Using Machine Learning Ensembles
+# Hybrid Ensemble Learning for Precision Reproductive and Decision Support in Dairy Cattle

 ## Overview